Jiabin Tang

 About Me

-Having graduated with double BSc degrees in Biomedical Sciences from Queen Mary University of London (UK) and Clinical Medicine from Nanchang University (China), I was admitted by the Department of Brain Sciences at Imperial College London to join Prof. Paul Matthews’ laboratory, and Prof. Steve Gentleman is my secondary supervisor.
+Having graduated with double BSc degrees in Biomedical Sciences from Queen Mary University of London (UK) and Clinical Medicine from Nanchang University (China), I was admitted by the Department of Brain Sciences at Imperial College London to join Prof. Paul Matthews’ laboratory.
+Prof. Steve Gentleman is my secondary supervisor.

-I am currently a student representative in Department of Brain Sciences, contributing on the organization of some social and party within the department, as well as reporting some common problems for students.
-I really enjoy the feeling of becoming an early-stage scientist, carrying out some interesting experiments that are hopefully the milestones of dementia research.
-In my spare time, I love writing novels and playing tennis, ping pong, badminton and bowling.
+I have been a student representative in Department of Brain Sciences in my Years 2 and 3, contributing to the organisation of social events within the department, as well as reporting on common problems for students.
+I've really enjoyed the feeling of becoming an early-stage scientist, carrying out some interesting wet lab experiments that are hopefully milestones of dementia research.
+I am currently writing thesis and looking for postdoc positions in the field of brain sciences.

 Qualifications